Financial-Times/ft-origami/docs/component-spec/modules.md

 ### Modules *should*:

 * include a bower-compatible `bower.json` file (in the root of the repo) which if present *must* conform to the requirements set out in 'Packaging and build configuration' below.
-* have automated CI, and if they do it *should* use node.js as its build engine and *must* include verification that the module can be built using the mechanism described in the build service guide (see "Continuous integration" below)
+* have automated CI, and if they do it *must* include verification that the module can be built using the mechanism described in the build service guide (see also "Continuous integration" below)

 ## Packaging and build configuration